 Well, in this article I’ll explain everything you need to know about them.

-Soccer cleats is the term used to describe the footwear worn by players when playing in a soccer game.
-Soccer cleats look similar to other kinds of footwear with the addition of small protrusions on the bottom of them known as studs.
-These provide traction for the player as they move around the field.
+Soccer cleats are the footwear worn by players when playing in a soccer game.
+Soccer shoes look similar to other kinds of footwear with the addition of small protrusions on the bottom of the shoe known as studs or cleats.
+These cleats provide traction for the player as they move around the field.

 Soccer cleats have been used in soccer games for well over 100 years but they have changed dramatically and evolved over time.